 However, the Holy Scriptures communicate a completely different message.
 One in which every human being is an icon of Our Lord Jesus Christ.
 Since an icon is a reflection of its Prototype, we must reflect Christ in every way.
 We belong to God, not to ourselves.
 Therefore, whenever we disfigure our bodies, we are not fulfilling our purpose as icons of Christ.

 The Church has always taught that we find our true identity as human persons when we do our best to emulate Christ through a life of prayer and self-denial.
 Saint Paul is a perfect example of this, having sought the peace and love of God in his heart.
 As he writes, “it is no longer I who live, but Christ lives in me” (Galatians 2:20).
 And again, “you are not your own […] therefore glorify God in your body and in your spirit which are God’s” (1 Corinthians 6:19-20).

-The Church’s position on sex and gender
+The Orthodox Church’s teachings on sex and gender

 Is it a sin to be transgender?

-Of these two individuals, which committed a sin?
-If you said the second, you would be right.
-It is not a sin to experience gender dysphoria (or same sex attraction, etc.).
-The sin lies in acting upon those feelings and desires, and going against the Divine order established by God.
-Those who think and act this way need our love and our help in accepting the reality of who they are.
+Those who suffer from the temptations associated with gender dysphoria need our love and our help in accepting the biological reality of who they are.
 We are not putty that may be remade into whatever we feel — even if we feel it very deeply.
 Our bodies are not our own, but God’s, and they are holy.